13 Bad Financial Advice You Should Ignore, From a CFA Who Retired Young

 It’s a math problem.
 You want to build one snowball at the same time that you are decreasing another snow ball.

-This approach not only speeds up debt clearance but also fosters a healthy investment habit early on.
+This approach not only speeds up debt payoff but also builds a healthy investment habit early on.

 Myth 3: All Debt Is Detrimental